gonative-cc/relayer/README.md

 ### Functions

-The relayer interacts with the database using the following functions:
+The relayer interacts with the database using the following functions in the `dal` package:

 1. `InsertTx()`: Inserts a new transaction into the database.
 2. `GetTx()`: Retrieves a transaction by its ID.